-One of things I love the most about St. John is the different variety of foods you can get – everything from authentic Caribbean cuisine to Hawaiian poke bowls.
+One of things I love the most about St. John is the different variety of foods you can get.
+Everything from authentic Caribbean cuisine to Hawaiian poke bowls.

 *I am terrible when it comes to photographing food.
 I just want to eat.
 So please, excuse my complete lack of photos in this post.

-Uncle Joe’s BBQ – If you’ve got a craving for BBQ during your trip to St. John, then look no further than Uncle Joe’s.
+Uncle Joe’s Barbecue – If you’ve got a craving for BBQ during your trip to St. John, then look no further than Uncle Joe’s.
 Some even say they serve the best ribs on the island.
 I would recommend trying the combo plate to get the full experience.

 La Tapa – La Tapa has been a St. John staple for over 20 years.
-The menu changes nightly so that the dishes include only the best available ingredients.
-La Tapa specializes in Spanish wine, so sit outside and enjoy some tapas and a glass, or two, of wine.
+The menu changes nightly so the dishes include only the best available ingredients.
+La Tapa also specializes in Spanish wine, so sit outside and enjoy some tapas and a glass, or two, of wine.